dbt-labs/docs.getdbt.com/website/docs/docs/building-a-dbt-project/package-management.md

 </File>

 3. Run `dbt deps` to install the package(s).
-Packages get installed in the `dbt_modules` directory – by default this directory is ignored by git, to avoid duplicating the source code for the package.
+Packages get installed in the `dbt_packages` directory – by default this directory is ignored by git, to avoid duplicating the source code for the package.

 ## How do I specify a package?
 You can specify a package using one of the following methods, depending on where your package is stored.